artialex/artialex.github.io/public/notes/Java Collections.md

 | `Vector`               | Obsolete and not used                                     |
 | `CopyOnWriteArrayList` | Creates a copy of itself on every change (multi-threaded) |

-Creating an immutable list
+Creating an immutable list:

 ```java
 var list = List.of("Java", "JavaScript", "Python")
 ```

-Creating a mutable list
+Creating a mutable list:

 ```java
 var list = new ArrayList(List.of("Java", "JavaScript", "Python"))